 Email is the best way to contact me for individual issues (use Piazza for generally-relevant communication).
 During normal working hours on weekdays I check email frequently, and I will try to respond quickly (hopefully the same day).
 I also sometimes check email on weekends and evenings, but not nearly as frequently (almost never on Sundays).
 So, expect longer delays.

 Remember that failure to plan and prepare on your part, does not constitute a crisis on mine.
-For example, if you send me a project-related email right before a deadline, I may not answer it in time to be helpful.
+For example, if you send me a project-related email an hour or two before a deadline, I may not be able to answer it in time to be helpful.

 In accordance with the University’s policy, I will do my best to provide reasonable accommodations to students needing accomodations.
 Students should contact Student Accessibility Services and myself to discuss their individual needs for accommodation as early as possible—at least a week before special accommodations are needed.
 You can make an appointment by calling 864-656-6848, by emailing email@example.com.
 Appointments are strongly encouraged—drop-ins will be seen if possible, but there could be a significant wait due to scheduled appointments.
 If you receive a Academic Access Letter, please present these to me as early in the semester as possible so that I can make accommodations in a timely manner.
 It is the student's responsibility to follow this process each semester.
 You can access further information here: https://www.clemson.edu/academics/studentaccess/.

-I want you all to succeed in this course, and this pandemic is a challenging time for everyone.
+I really want you all to succeed in this course.
 Throughout the semester, I hope you will talk to me and others in the class.
 If you need help during this course, talk to me sooner rather than later; often a brief discussion will clarify things enough to get you back on track.
 The longer you wait, the harder it will be to catch up and the less I will be able to do to help you.
 That said, even if you've waited longer than you should have, I hope you'll come talk to me about it.

 A few years ago, I was giving so much of the same advice that I started recording advice and posting it on YouTube.
 The channel has grown a life of its own, but many of the videos on the channel are inspired by real issues or questions that students have had in this class.